 Here are some questions to help you establish an appropriate timeline:

 - If the goal is achieved, when will it be most relevant?

 - What is the soonest possible date for us to complete this goal?

 - When do we need this task done to have the best result?

 Now go and get SMART

 SMART has been proven time and time again to be a valuable way to set up goals.
 The approach is specifically designed to help leaders, managers, and you focus on the most well-defined, actionable, and relevant goals.

+Now you know how to create SMART goals.
 Once you get more familiar with the SMART process, you can quickly distill your goals into a sentence or two using this formula.
 Good luck!